mozilla/ActiveData/docs/Qb_Expressions.md

 `exists` Operator
 -----------------

-Test is a property is not NULL
+Test is a property is not `null`

 		{"exists": variable}

 `match_all` Operator
 --------------------

-Dummy operator that always returns TRUE.
+Dummy operator that always returns `true`.
 It is an artifact of Elasticsearch filter expressions.

 		{"match_all": {}}